JadeOfMaar/NPP_KSPlang/README.md

 # NPP_KSPlang
 Hosting an XML file for KSP config syntax.
 Works in Notepad++ and potentially other IDEs that allow XML style imports.
-Currently only available for NPP's default light theme.
+Currently it's only available for NPP's default light theme but you can customize for yourself by editing the hex values for `fgColor` and `bgColor` in the `<Styles> --> <WordsStyle>` nodes.
+The 8 `<Keywords>` nodes contain all the recorded KSP syntax things as folows:
+* (Root) Node Names
+* PartModule Names
+* Stock tech Tree Nodes
+* Community tech Tree Nodes
+* <Empty>
+* ModuleManager Passes
+* Resources
+* Key Names

 ## Supporting:
 * (Most of?)
 Stock